Ronald Jones II Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 - Against the Panthers, Jones has averaged 43 rushing yards per game over his seven career matchups, 15.5 more yards than his over/under in Sunday's game.

-- In four of seven games versus the Panthers Jones has rushed for a touchdown.
-But he did not have multiple TDs in any of those games.
+- Jones has had a rushing touchdown in four matchups against the Panthers, but did not have multiple TDs in any of those games.

-- Jones will go up against a Panthers squad that allows 115.6 rushing yards per game and is the NFL's 20th-ranked rush defense.
+- The Panthers allow 115.6 yards per game on the ground, the NFL's 20th-ranked rush defense.

-- The Panthers have conceded 14 rushing touchdowns, 12th in the league.
+- This season the Panthers are ranked 12th in the NFL in rushing touchdowns allowed (14).

 Recent Performances

-- In last week's matchup with the Jets, Jones picked up 26 yards on 10 carries.
+- In last week's contest against the Jets, Jones carried the ball 10 times for 26 yards.

 Jones' Tampa Bay Teammates